hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/020_Infinite_Stream_Processing.md

 Furthermore, in a batch it is obvious when to stop aggregating and emit the results: when we have exhausted the whole dataset, but with infinite streams we need a policy on how to select finite chunks whose aggregate results we are interested in.
 This is called _windowing_.
+We imagine the window as a time interval laid over the time axis.
+A given window contains only the events that belong to that interval.

-A very basic type of windowing policy is the _tumbling window_, which splits the data into batches based on event time.
-Each event gets assigned to the batch whose time interval covers the event's timestamp.
+A very basic type of window is the _tumbling window_, which can be imagined to advance by tumbling over each time.
+There is no overlap between the successive positions of the window.
+In other words, it splits the time-series data into batches delimited by points on the time axis.
 The result of this is very similar to running a sequence of batch jobs, one per time interval.

-A more useful and powerful policy is the _sliding window_: it aggregates over a period of given size extending from now into the recent past.
-As the time passes, the window (pseudo-)continuously slides forward and the fresh data gradually displaces the old.
+A more useful and powerful policy is the _sliding window_: instead of splitting the data at fixed boundaries, it lets it roll in incrementally, new data gradually displacing the old.
+The window (pseudo)continuously slides along the time axis.

 Another popular policy is called the _session window_ and it's used to detect bursts of activity by correlating events bunched together on the